 Over their lifetimes, people living with a disability will pass through a number of transition points, which shift the way supports and services are provided.
 These are critical junctures during which understanding options and assuring good coordination between all involved are necessary to avoid disconnects which could possibly put people at higher risk for going into more segregated and regimented settings.
-Leaving a hospital, nursing home, institution for mental disease (IMD) or intermediate care facility for people with developmental disability (ICF/DD) are examples of transitions from segregated settings.
+Leaving a hospital, nursing home, institution for mental disease (IMD), intermediate care facility for people with developmental disability (ICF/DD), Day Training and Habilitation Services (DT&H) or a Pre-Vocational setting are examples of transitions from segregated settings.
 Another transition is leaving the correctional system and going to community living.
 Desirable outcomes of effective transitions include: good planning to understand what is important to people as well as for people, and the future they would like; timely transitions; support to live in the most integrated and inclusive setting; and, the right services at the right time to support people in successfully implementing their plans.